heron-mc/heron-mc/trunk/docsrc/tutorials/quickstart.rst

 Let's build a simple web page that just embeds a map with interactive navigation.

 #.
-Include all 4 required libraries (ExtJS v3, OpenLayers >= 2.11, GeoExt 1.0 or 1.1, Heron) and their CSS in your web page.
+Include all 4 required libraries (ExtJS v3, OpenLayers >= 2.12, GeoExt 1.1, Heron) and their CSS in your web page.

     .. code-block:: html